Why RLC is a Specialist Recruitment Agency?

 Even though there may only be several hundred candidates to contact for any of those jobs in a particular region, a single company can manage it.
-Clients in this niche market know which agency to call; they know which agency will have ready-and-able candidates; and all the candidates know which recruiting company specialises in their particular field.
+Clients in this niche market know which agency to call; they know which agency will have ready-and-able candidates, and all the candidates know which recruiting company specializes in their particular field.

-With a highly specialised recruitment model, the hit rate is virtually 100 percent, and it works for everybody.
+With a highly specialized recruitment model, the hit rate is virtually 100 percent, and it works for everybody.
 Candidates know that if they come to you, they are guaranteed to find work with an agent they can trust.
-Clients depend on efficient service: with specialist agencies, the results and delivery times are more predictable.
+Clients depend on efficient service: with a Specialist Recruitment Agency, the results and delivery times are more predictable.
 As a result, costs are reduced.
-Agency fees can be lower, because consultants are not wasting much time looking for the right candidates.
+Agency fees can be lower because consultants are not wasting much time looking for the right candidates.